loeeeee/wiki-search/docs-vibe/0039-tfidf-gpu-overhaul-complete.md

 - **Robust error handling** and production readiness
 - **Optimized database operations** with bulk COPY and conflict resolution
 - **Comprehensive testing** across multiple scales (10-2000 articles)
+- **Fail-fast validation** with immediate error detection and clear messages
+- **Clean codebase** with unused code removed and improved maintainability

-The implementation follows the "Standard Process Management" guidelines and provides a solid foundation for large-scale TF-IDF index building.
+The implementation follows the "Standard Process Management" guidelines and provides a solid foundation for large-scale TF-IDF index building with enhanced reliability and user experience.